Rohit-Rannavre/Applied-Data-Science-Lab-2023/README.md

 # :star: Applied Data Science Lab [2023]
 <br>

 The *Applied Data Science Lab*, offered by [WorldQuant University](https://www.wqu.edu/programs/applied-ds-lab/), is an immersive online program designed to equip students with practical skills in addressing real-world, intricate challenges.
-Spanning 16 weeks, the program engages participants in a series of comprehensive data science projects that enable them to develop proficiency in data wrangling, analysis, model-building and effective communication through hands-on experience.
+Spanning over 16 weeks, the program engages participants in a series of comprehensive data science projects that enable them to develop proficiency in data wrangling, analysis, model-building and effective communication through hands-on experience.

-This repository highlights the projects I did as a student of the lab.

 <br>